mashby2022/Covid-19-Makov-chain-analysis/README.md

 # COVID-19 Data Analysis Project

 ## Project Overview
-In this portfolio project, I showcase my expertise in statistics and data analysis, particularly focusing on COVID-19 data.
+In this  project, I showcase my expertise in statistics and data analysis, particularly focusing on COVID-19 data.
 The project's primary objective was to analyze the waves of COVID-19 cases, measuring their intensity and duration.

 <img width="500" alt="Screen Shot 2024-01-07 at 5 37 25 PM" src="https://github.com/mashby2022/Covid-19-Makov-chain-analysis/assets/100232008/46aa3f31-708c-48d6-92dc-0728fd863251">